-- Trip Finances - Will you be using university funding (that includes student-group funds)?
+- Trip Finances - Will you be using university funding (that includes student group allocation and revenue)?
 Does your group have the funds to cover the travel?
 What is the tentative trip budget?
 Approximately how much, if any, will each traveler be expected to pay out-of-pocket?
-There are several options available to you to pay for travel.
-What methods make the most sense for your trip?
-What steps need to be taken to access those spending options?
+You should be prepared following the meeting to submit any financial paperwork related to your upcoming trip, such as FTFs and requests to use the departmental travel card.
+See Payment Method Guide for more information.

-- Trip Finances - You will submit any relevant financial paperwork.
+Trip Finances - You will submit any relevant financial paperwork.